 It’s really just a matter of priorities.
 Only you can decide which programs are most important to you, and those are the programs that should go on the SSD.

-And now a word of caution: Since you still have the hard drive to hold the rest of your programs and your data files, you might be tempted to squeeze every program that will fit onto the SSD.
+And now a word of caution: Even though you still have the hard drive to some of your programs and your data files, you might be tempted to squeeze every program that will fit onto the SSD.

 Don’t do it!